Can I change from a DMP to an IVA?

 Written by Will Lyon on 20 May 2019

 A Debt Management Plan (DMP for short) is an agreement between you and your creditors to repay your unsecured debt in manageable monthly instalments.
 Because a DMP is an informal arrangement, you are not lawfully obliged to remain within it until its completion.
-As such, you can choose to leave at any time to pursue another type of debt management.
+As such, you can choose to leave at any time from DMP to an IVA, or an other debt solution.

 Why would you want to leave a DMP?